github/codeql/docs/language/learn-ql/cpp/range-analysis.rst

 --------
 Range analysis determines upper and lower bounds for an expression.

-The range analysis library (defined in ``SimpleRangeAnalysis.qll``) provides a set of predicates for determining constant upper and lower bounds on expressions, as well as recognizing integer overflows.
-For performance, the library performs automatic widening, and may not provide the tightest possible bounds.
+The range analysis library (defined in ``semmle.code.cpp.rangeanalysis.SimpleRangeAnalysis``) provides a set of predicates for determining constant upper and lower bounds on expressions, as well as recognizing integer overflows.
+For performance, the library performs automatic widening and therefore may not provide the tightest possible bounds.

 Bounds predicates
 -----------------
 The ``upperBound`` and ``lowerBound`` predicates provide constant bounds on expressions.
-No conversions of the argument are included in the bound; if your query needs to take conversions into account, call them on the converted form, such as ``upperBound(expr.getFullyConverted())``.
+No conversions of the argument are included in the bound; in the common case that your query needs to take conversions into account, call them on the converted form, such as ``upperBound(expr.getFullyConverted())``.

 Overflow predicates
 -------------------